Prize: Voluntary Sector Outreach 2018

 Scope of Work

 CIHR IA aims to effectively inform the Canadian public, researchers, the media, government officials, health-care practitioners, and other stakeholder groups about research in the area of healthy aging.
-Communication have the greatest impact when the target audience is identified and those constructing the message are clear of their goal.
+Communication has the greatest impact when the target audience is identified and those constructing the message are clear of their goal.

 The scope of the proposed work could be targeted to a specific audience who would benefit from being better informed about the impacts of health-related research (e.g., improving communications with front-line physicians, policy-makers etc.), or it could be more generally targeted to the public (e.g., proposing an event associated with a national or international initiative dedicated to increasing awareness).